You are being played – this is not a factual story at all, but is instead pure war propaganda.

 - The group in question that is claimed to have dished out the death sentence has in fact got its own Facebook page, so the claim that they issue death sentences for Facebook usage is simply not credible.

-So is there any really good independence source for the claim, for example an NGO interview with her family verifying that it really happened?
+So is there any really good independent source for the claim, for example an NGO interview with her family verifying that it really happened?

 In a word … no, and until there is, then this story needs to be treated with the appropriate degree of skepticism and dismissed as propaganda.

-The war in Syria is not just being fought on the ground with physical weapons, but is also being fought in cyberspace, and so there is a constant flow of propaganda coming out from all the different factions and sides in Syria.
+The war in Syria is not just being fought on the ground with physical weapons, but is also being fought in cyberspace.
+There is a constant flow of propaganda coming out from all the different factions and sides in Syria.
 As a result it is effectively impossible to determine whether anything is true or not.

 My advice … consider this claimed stoning and all other similar stories from all sides to be propaganda until actually verified by an independent NGO.

 It is easy to be skeptical about the things you do not actually agree with, but what do you do when you find an unverified item that appears to confirm what you already know.
-Critics of Islam and other forms of irrational belief know that there are strands of Islamic thinking that are not just intolerant, but are also very violent, and so this stoning story plays right into that and confirms it, so there can be a considerable degree of temptation to simply “believe” without really thinking, “Is this actually true?”.
+Critics of fundamentalist extremism know that there are strands of Islamic thinking that are not just intolerant, but are also very violent.
+This stoning story plays right into that and confirms it, so there can be a considerable degree of temptation to simply “believe” without really thinking, “Is this actually true?”.

 My secondary point here, beyond the fact that the stoning story is actually fake, is that it is very easy for humans to simply pick up and run with items that confirm a previously held belief.
 It does not make us stupid or ignorant, but rather just human, because we are all prone to doing this.